 Without a doubt, the Seaguar Blue Label is one of the very best fluorocarbon leaders out there!

-It is especially suited for fishing with bigger lures for pike, as it is somewhat stiffer than other leaders and has a low stretch, which will improve your lure presentation quite a bit.
+It is especially suited for fishing with bigger lures, as it is somewhat stiffer than other leaders and has a lower stretch, which will improve your lure presentation quite a bit.
 It will also prevent the lure from getting tangled up in the leader when casting it out.

 All those hard knocks and attacks, the violent escapes and headshakes; all that can cause a lot of damage to a fluorocarbon leader and can cost you quite a few fish.

 But, I have yet to lose a northern pike on a Seaguar leader, which is really incredible, if you think about it!
 I’ve always been a fluorocarbon sceptic, but this leader changed my mind!

 I recommend a leader strength of 60-80lb when lure fishing.
 And always make sure to check for weak points, just in case!